Lauren Ebo

-Lauren Ebo (born June 7, 2000) is a Nigerian-American basketball player.
+Lauren Ebo (born June 7, 2000) is a Nigerian-American basketball player who competed at the 2024 Summer Olympics for Nigeria.

 Early career

 Ebo began her high school career at Paul VI Catholic High School in Chantilly, Virginia before transferring to Riverdale Baptist School in Upper Marlboro, Maryland.
 At Riverdale Baptist, she scored 233 points and had 171 rebounds her senior season.

 College career

 Ebo began her college career at Penn State, where she remained for two seasons.
-During the 2018-19 and 2019-20 seasons at Penn State, she appeared in 59 games with a total of 28 starts.
+During the 2018–19 and 2019–20 seasons at Penn State, she appeared in 59 games with a total of 28 starts.

 She then transferred to Texas for two seasons.
-During the 2021-22 season, she averaged 8 points and 6.7 rebounds per game and had 27 blocked shots.
+During the 2021–22 season, she averaged 8 points and 6.7 rebounds per game and had 27 blocked shots.

 Ebo then transferred to Notre Dame for her final college season.
-Over the course of the 2022-23 season, Ebo averaged 9 points and 7 rebounds a game in a total of 28 games.
+Over the course of the 2022–23 season, Ebo averaged 9 points and 7 rebounds a game in a total of 28 games.